quicwg/ops-drafts/draft-ietf-quic-manageability.md

 and the observer and the client, respectively.
 It does this by measuring the delay between a spin edge observed in the upstream direction and that observed in the downstream direction, and vice versa.

-## Flow symmetry measurement {#sec-symmetry}

-QUIC explicitly exposes which side of a connection is a client and which side is a server during the handshake.
-In addition, the symmerty of a flow (whether primarily client-to-server, primarily server-to-client, or roughly bidirectional, as input to basic traffic classification techniques) can be inferred through the measurement of data rate in each direction.
-While QUIC traffic is protected and ACKS may be padded, padding is not required.

 # Specific Network Management Tasks